Western meadowlark: Distribution and habitat

-The breeding habitats of western meadowlarks are grasslands, prairies, pastures, and abandoned fields, all of which may be found across western and central North America, as far south as northern Mexico.
-In regions where their range overlaps with the eastern species, these birds prefer thinner, drier vegetation; the two type of birds generally do not interbreed but do defend territory against one another.
+The breeding habitat includes grasslands, prairies, pastures, and abandoned fields, all of which may be found across western and central North America, as far south as northern Mexico.
+In regions where their range overlaps with the eastern species, this species prefers thinner, drier vegetation; the two species generally do not interbreed but do defend territory against one another.
 Their nests are situated on the ground and are covered with a roof woven from grass.
 There may be more than one nesting female in a male's territory.
 Nests are sometimes destroyed by mowing operations with eggs and young in them.

 Western meadowlarks are permanent residents throughout much of their range.
 Northern birds may migrate to the southern parts of their range; some birds also move east in the southern United States.

 It has also been introduced to Hawaii to control insects, and is now found on the island of Kauai.
 Attempted introductions to other islands failed, likely due to the presence of the small Indian mongoose, which is absent from Kauai.